rmslick/SpikingNeuralNetwork/README.md

 # SpikingNeuralNet
 PyTorch implementation of spiking neural net.

-This code contains download from Google Colab.
+This code contains a raw download from an existing Google Colab.

-***NOTE:*** Currently in development
+***NOTE:*** This project is currently in development and not ready for use.

 ## Details
 Implements an Unsupervised Spiking Neural Network in PyTorch.
 Trains synaptic weights over MNIST data set.